iranroman/Web/index.md

 Previous to my Ph.D. studies I majored in biology, music theory, and German language at the University of North Texas.

-In parallel to my academic career, I have carried out machine listening research at Apple, Tesla, Osillo Biosciences, and Plantronics.
+In parallel to my academic career, I have carried out machine listening research at Apple, Tesla, and Plantronics.

 ---